 Visualizing functions as translations and dilations of a simpler “parent function” can make complex-looking equations much easier to interpret.

-If it is translated vertically by +4, so that its vertex occurs at the point (0,4) instead of (0,0), the equation becomes:
+If it is translated vertically by +4, so that its vertex moves from (0,0) to (0,4), the equation becomes:

-which is graphed by the dashed curve below.
-What happens to the dashed line f(x) if every term in its equation is multiplied by three?
+which is graphed by the dashed parabola below.
+What happens to graph of the dashed parabola f(x) if every term in its equation is multiplied by three?
 We’ll refer to the result of this multiplication as g(x):

 Note that we could easily write this second function in terms of the first:

 f(x) passes through the point (2,8).
 Since we are examining vertical dilations, let’s keep the x-coordinate the same and ask “What will g(2) be?”
 The original f(x) will be stretched vertically by a factor of three vertically everywhere, including at x=2, so (2,8) becomes (2,24).
 You can verify for yourself that (2,24) satisfies the above equation for g(x).

 This process works for any function.

 Any time the result of a parent function is multiplied by a value, the parent function is being vertically dilated.
 If f(x) is the parent function, then

 represents a vertical dilation by -5 of

 Applying this approach to an even more complex situation:

-Note that the original vertical translation of +1 (the constant term in the parent function’s definition) is also affected by the vertical dilation, and becomes +3 in g(x)… three times the distance from the x-axis that it was originally.
+The original vertical translation and y-intercept of +1 ( the constant term in the definition of f(x) ) is also affected by the vertical dilation, and becomes +3 in g(x)… three times the distance from the x-axis that it was originally.